usefhamed/Learn-Git/README.md

     ![Cloning a repo](image-1.png)
    2. Open up git bash, terminal or another command line interface
    3. Type `git clone` then copy the link in, then hit enter
-3. Once you have cloned it, open up git bash or another command line interface in the folder you created.
+3. Once you have cloned it, `cd` in the folder you created (`cd Learn-Git`).
 Type `git status` into your git console.
 If you are in the right place, then git should print a message like this:

 ```bash
 On branch main